-GASB Statement No. 92 - In January 2020, GASB issued Statement No. 92, Omnibus 2020.
+Implementation of GASB Statement No. 92

+In January 2020, GASB issued Statement No. 92, Omnibus 2020.
 The objectives of this Statement is to establish accounting and financial reporting requirements for specific issues related to leases, intra-entity transfers of assets, postemployment benefits, government acquisitions, risk financing and insurance-related activities of public entity risk pools, fair value measurements, and derivative instruments.
 The requirements of this Statement are effective for reporting periods beginning after June 15, 2021 or fiscal year 2021-2022, except for the requirement relating to Statement 87 and Implementation Guide 2019-3; reinsurance recoveries, and terminology used to refer to derivative instruments which are effective upon issuance.
-The District is evaluating the impact of this Statement on the financial statements.
+The provisions of this statement have been implemented as of June 30, 2022.